hse-project/rfcs/rfcs/hse/0003-wal-design.md

 required during WAL replay in the event of a crash.

 An approach to solve the above problem is as follows:
-(**TODO:** Still thinking if there's a simpler but lazy reclamation logic)

 During the ingest of a c0kvms with dgen *d*, the LC is populated with those txn kv-tuples that are either (1) active, i.e., uncommitted or (2) committed after c0kvms(d) is frozen.
 These kv-tuples will be resolved(committed/aborted) in a future c0kvms(dgen >= *d+1*).

-As LC is already aware of the list of active transactions in an ingest operation, it can communicate a list of active TXIDs to WAL during or post cN ingest.
-This interaction of LC with WAL is warranted, otherwise, tracking pending txn ids in WAL adds unnecessary complexity and duplicates state that LC already tracks.
-This information can be piggybacked in the cN ingest callback (*struct kvdb_callback*) which WAL can subscribe to.
+As the ingest thread/LC is aware of the list of active transactions in an ingest operation, it can communicate this list of active TXIDs in each ingested dgen to WAL.
+This interaction with WAL is warranted, otherwise, tracking active transactions in WAL adds unnecessary complexity and duplicates state that LC already tracks.
+This TXID list can be piggybacked in the cN ingest callback which WAL subscribes to.

-Using the callbacks from LC, WAL maintains a pending txid list in-core for each ingested dgen.
-As soon as WAL realizes that all pending txids for a dgen is resolved, the associated WAL file can be reclaimed as this file contents has been fully ingested into cN.
+Using the info from cN ingest callback, WAL maintains a pending TXID list in-core for each ingested dgen.
+As soon as WAL realizes that all pending TXIDs for a dgen has been resolved, it reclaims the WAL file(s) associated with that dgen as all the kv-tuples from this dgen finally made into cN.

-WAL also persists the txn pending list of dgen *d* in the *txpinfo* section of its associated WAL file.
+WAL also persists the txn pending list of dgen *d* in the *txpinfo* section of its associated frozen WAL file.

 During replay, the txn pending list is reconstituted from the *txpinfo* section for all dirty WAL files whose *dgen < ingest_dgen*.
-If the *txpinfo* section is not available due to a crash before this info got completely written into an WAL file, WAL replay can reconstitute this information by parsing all the WAL records in the WAL file of interest.
+If the *txpinfo* section is not available due to a crash before this info got completely written into the WAL file, WAL replay can reconstitute this information by parsing all the WAL records in the WAL file of interest.

 The WAL buffer space reclamation is simpler as the tx mutations are written into WAL as they occur and WAL doesn't need to wait for the txs to resolve prior to reclaiming it.
-The WAL replay path becomes a bit complicated, however, it's worth the additional time/space complexity for a rare crash/replay scenario.

 #### cN ingest

-c0 notifies WAL the dgen that was successfully ingested into cN.
-WAL writes an INGEST record to its MDC recording this dgen.
+WAL subscribes to the cN ingest notification callback.
+Post ingest of a dgen *d*, c0 invokes this callback passing the dgen, ingest status and a list of active TXIDs in dgen *d*.
+WAL updates its in-memory map of TXIDs, updates the *txpinfo* section of the WAL file _wal-\<dgen\>_, and writes an INGEST record to its MDC recording this dgen.
+A separate WAL reclaim thread processes the TXID map and reclaims one or more WAL files.

 ### WAL Replay Path